 When Is the Best Time to Switch Providers?

-Timing is everything when it comes to securing the lowest natural gas rates.
-Prices are driven by supply and demand, which fluctuate predictably with the seasons.
-Historic data often shows that the best time to shop for a new plan is during the “shoulder months,” typically spring and fall.
-During these periods, the weather is mild, so people aren’t cranking up their heaters or air conditioners, causing overall demand to plummet.
+Timing is everything when you want to find the cheapest natural gas provider.
+Energy prices are heavily driven by basic supply and demand, which fluctuate predictably with the seasons.
+Historic market data consistently shows that the absolute best time to shop for a new natural gas plan is during the “shoulder months,” which typically occur in the spring and fall.
+During these mild periods, you aren’t cranking up your heater or relying heavily on air conditioning, causing overall grid demand to plummet.

-Conversely, gas prices often spike in the winter due to high heating demand and in the summer when power plants use more natural gas to generate electricity for air conditioning.
-By shopping when the market is quiet, you are more likely to find a bargain.
-If your contract is expiring in the middle of a peak season, you might want to switch to a short-term plan until you reach a shoulder month to lock in a long-term rate.
+Conversely, wholesale gas prices often spike aggressively in the winter due to high residential heating demand.
+They can also rise in the summer when massive power plants burn more natural gas to generate electricity for air conditioning grids.
+By shopping when the market is quiet and storage levels are high, you are much more likely to find a bargain.
+If your current contract happens to expire in the middle of a peak winter season, you might want to switch to a short-term plan until you reach a shoulder month, allowing you to lock in a favorable long-term rate later.

 Understanding Your Bill: Supply vs. Delivery Charges

-To effectively lower your bill, you need to understand how it is structured.
+To effectively lower your monthly costs, you first need to understand how your statement is structured.
 Your natural gas bill is essentially split into two distinct parts: Delivery Charges and Supply Charges.
-This distinction is crucial because you can only change one of them.
+This distinction is crucial because you only have the power to change one of them.

-The Delivery Charge (sometimes called distribution) goes to your local utility company, the entity that owns the pipes, reads your meter, and fixes leaks.
-You cannot change this provider, and your state’s public utility commission regulates these rates.
-The Supply Charge (or Generation) covers the actual cost of the natural gas you burn.
-This is the portion open to competition.
+The Delivery Charge (sometimes called distribution) goes directly to your local utility company.
+They are the entity that physically owns the pipes, reads your meter, and dispatches crews to fix leaks.
+You cannot change this provider, and your state’s public utility commission strictly regulates these operational rates.
+The Supply Charge (sometimes called Generation) covers the actual cost of the raw natural gas you burn in your furnace or stove.
+This is the portion of the bill open to competition.

 | Charge Type | Who Sets It | Can You Change It? |